beeware/beeware/docs/tutorial/tutorial-5/index.rst

 :doc:`Android <android>`
 ------------------------

 Android applications be compiled on macOS, Windows or Linux.
-You'll need to download and install `Android Studio <https://developer.android.com/studio>`__.

 .. toctree::
     :maxdepth: 1